-- A major Los Angeles landmark since 1935.
+Griffith Observatory - A major Los Angeles landmark since 1935.
 It is visited by nearly two million people each year end ranks seventh on the list of major tourist attractions of Southern California.
 It sits on the southern slope of Mount Hollywood where it commands a stunning view of the Los Angeles basin below.
-Thousands of people enjoy the view from its balconies, especially at night.
+[Currently open Friday-Sunday]

-- In Griffith Park, near Hollywood.
+Greek Theatre - [Live events scheduled to resume in August] In Griffith Park, near Hollywood.
 This is an outdoor theatre with a seating capacity of over 6000, which hosts concerts and stage shows.
 It is said there are no bad seats at the Greek, but if you can get tickets for section A or B you will experience the best view and sound.
 Due to the limited number of seats, concerts sell out quickly for top name performers.

-- dedicated to exhibiting, exploring and relating the cultures of various societies during the formation of the western portion of the United States.
+Autry Museum of the American West - Dedicated to exhibiting, exploring and relating the cultures of various societies during the formation of the western portion of the United States.
 Also known as "The Autry," the institution was the result of a merger between the Autry Museum of Western Heritage, and the Southwest Museum of the American Indian and the Women of the West Museum.

 - Museum of the American West - Perfect for cowboy lovers and especially suited to elementary school-aged kids, this museum - formerly the Gene Autry Museum - is also in Griffith Park.
 By far, the best part of the museum for kids is the McCormick Tribune Foundation Family Discovery Gallery, which houses a reconstruction of a 1930s house belonging to a Chinese family, including their adjacent Chinese restaurant.
 Kids will love playing with all the stuff in the house and serving food to their parents in the make-believe restaurant.
 The cowboy exhibits and pretty cool too, and visitors should be sure to stop at the Blue Screen Horse, where blue screen technology allows your child to see themselves riding off into the sunset.
 Good stroller access and low admission fee!